The Purpose of Surf Physio is to provide High Quality Education for Surfers.

 My name is Phil Watson

-I'm a Physiotherapist and Surfer from New Zealand
+I'm a Physio and Surfer from New Zealand

-I created Surf Physio to share my knowledge with the surfing community about how we as surfers can improve our health and surf at our best.
+I created Surf Physio to share my knowledge with the surfing community about how we as surfers can improve our health, recover from injury and surf at our best.

-A while ago I travelled to Fiji for a surf trip.
-The waves were firing in my second session with double overhead sets at a left hander called Lambewa.
+A few years back I travelled to Fiji for a surf trip.
+The waves were firing in my second session with double overhead sets at a uncrowded left hander called Lambewa.

 I came up only to have another wave on the head.
 After being held down I tried to gather the board and sprint for the channel.
 However I knew something wasn’t right as I felt immense pain in my ribs with every stroke paddling.